CALL TODAY! 480-788-2432

 The root’s anti-inflammatory properties help reduce scalp irritation, a common factor that can disrupt the hair growth cycle.

-Moreover, nettle root is believed to inhibit dihydrotestosterone (DHT), a hormone linked to androgenetic alopecia (male and female pattern baldness).
 By blocking the enzyme 5-alpha-reductase, which converts testosterone into DHT, nettle root may help mitigate hair loss associated with elevated DHT levels.

 In conclusion, while nettle root shows promise as a natural remedy for hair loss through its nutrient-rich profile, more rigorous studies are necessary to validate its effectiveness.